-'Save us from the Satans': Sri Lanka Christians pray after surviving attacks
+'Save us from the Satans': Survivors of Sri Lanka church attack pray

 But a mass was held behind closed doors at St. Anthony’s Church in Colombo, the third church bombed that day.

-The suicide bomber who attacked the congregation in Zion Church had hailed from the neighboring town of Kattankudy just across a lagoon from Batticaloa.
+The suicide bomber who attacked the congregation in Zion Church was from the neighboring town of Kattankudy just across a lagoon from Batticaloa.

-Witnesses say Mohamed Nasar Mohamed Asath was close to a generator, magnifying the power of the blast when he activated the bomb in his backpack.
+Witnesses say Mohamed Nasar Mohamed Asath had stood close to a generator when he detonated the bomb in his backpack, amplifying the force of the blast.

 Fourteen children, many of whom were having breakfast in the church portico, were killed and several dozen worshippers in this largely low-income congregation were wounded, according to Zion church officials.